Caves of Udayagiri and Khandagiri – a guided tour with the Emperor Kharavela

 Who was Emperor Kharavela?

-I am the Emperor Kharavela of Chedi dynasty that ruled this part of Orissa, erstwhile Kingdom of Kalinga in one-hundred-fifty BC.
-It was during my reign that these monastic caves were excavated in the hills of Udayagiri and Khandagiri.
+I am Emperor Kharavela of the Chedi dynasty, which governed this region of Odisha, formerly the Kingdom of Kalinga, in 150 BC.
+During my rule, we carved out these monastic caves in the Udayagiri and Khandagiri hills.

 Hmm!
-So now you understand why I am so attached to these caves and today after centuries of silence I decided to speak and show the cave complex to this lady.
+Now, I suppose you understand why I am so attached to these caves.
+Thus, today, after centuries of silence, I have decided to break my quietude and reveal the cave complex to this lady.

 Udayagiri Cave Complex, Odisha